-- The curriculum is not inclusive enough of students from marginalized communities and there are minimal efforts to infuse equity into curriculum. - Supporting instructors to increase their ability to teach marginalized populations, promote teaching methods that promote equity, and develop an equity-minded lens.

-- Limited offerings of equity-focused courses (e.g. ethnic studies and gender studies), and those that do exist aren't promoted adequately. - Instructors are unaware of the performance of various racial groups in their classrooms. - Course time and availability limit some students' ability to take classes that they need or prefer.
-This can result in marginalized students taking classes they are less likely to succeed in because they aren't their preferred classes. - Instructors do not have enough time to offer additional support to marginalized students due to large class sizes and course loads. - Due to large class sizes and large class loads it is difficult for instructors to take the time necessary to adequately support students from marginalized communities.
+- The curriculum is not inclusive enough of students from marginalized communities and there are minimal efforts to infuse equity into curriculum. - Lack of support for instructors to increase their ability to teach marginalized populations, promote teaching methods that promote equity, and develop an equity-minded lens. - Limited offerings of equity-focused courses (e.g. ethnic studies and gender studies), and those that do exist aren't promoted adequately. - Some instructors have limited awareness of the performance of various racial groups in their classrooms. - Course time and availability limit some students' ability to take classes that they need or prefer.
+This can result in marginalized students taking classes they are less likely to succeed in because they aren't their preferred classes. - Due to large class sizes and large class loads it is difficult for instructors to take the time necessary to adequately support students from marginalized communities.